Improving Nutrition Profiles of Food

 *Adapted from Marinangeli, C.P.F. et al. 2017.
 Nutrition Reviews.
 75(12):990-1006. *Please refer to full publication for details.

 By combining pulses with other plant-based proteins such as cereals or nuts, the quality of the protein in the food product is increased, a key element in qualifying for source of protein label claims.
+For example, reformulating conventional wheat pasta to include 25% lentil flour increased the protein content and PDCAAS value of the product enough to qualify for a Good Source of Protein label claim.

 The method used to assess product eligibility for protein claims varies by market.
 Learn more about these regulations in the Canadian and U.S. markets below.